 Next Lesson: Historical Context

-The transcript is provided for your convenience.
+This transcript is provided solely for your convenience.

-So, let’s look at another example.
+Now, let’s take a look at one more example.

 “Nathan is seeing lots of cookie crumbs across the floor and lots of chocolate around the mouth of his son.”

 So there are cookie crumbs across the floor and chocolate around his son’s mouth.
 This tells us that Nathan’s son did get into the family’s cookie jar.
 Sure, it may be something else that a cookie jar.
 He could have gotten into a nice pack of chocolate cookies, but we don’t actually know all of that.

 We just know that when there are lots of cookie crumbs across the floor and lots of chocolate around the mouth, his son, somehow, has gotten into cookies.
 So here, we may infer that Nathan’s son got into the chocolate cookie jar, or a nice pack of chocolate cookies, without the author explicitly us that.

 Well, that’s all there is to inference.
 So we read something and then come to some sort of conclusion.
 Many times, this really is about obvious things.
 When you read about a woman coming out of a storm, and you read that she’s soaking wet and that it’s raining cats and dogs outside, you may well infer that the woman didn’t have an umbrella.

 You’ll see that some things include just some common sense.
 When they’re coming to you, often you even don’t realize that you’re making inferences.
 Basically, inferences are merely conclusions that readers make based on presented evidence.